-Table 2: Performance for each verb (ga: nominative, ni: dative, o: accusative, kara: locative, de: instrumental)
+Table 2 Performance for each verb

+(ga: nominative, ni: dative, wo: accusative, kara: locative, de: instrumental)

-Figure 6: The relation between the degree of CCD and precision of word clustering (Tokunaga et al., 1995, etc.) can potentially be used in conjunction with our method to overcome this human reliance.
+Fig. 6 The relation between the degree of CCD and precision

+similarity to a pair of case fillers.
+Since Bunruigoihyo is fundamentally based on human intuition, it does not reflect the similarity between a pair of case fillers computationally.
+Proposed methods of word clustering (Tokunaga, Iwayama, & Tanaka, 1995, etc.) can potentially be used in conjunction with our method to overcome this human reliance.